Course Description | Credits | Term | Frequency | |

 BEE 361 Ecological Engineering Laboratory |

 Introduction to modern measurement methods for ecological applications, includes sensors and systems for measuring soil, water and atmospheric properties.
 Lec/lab.
-PREREQS: One year college physics. |
+PREREQS: BEE 312 |

 3 | Spring | Annually |